Skip to content

 Upcoming Events with a SIP and IP Communications Technology Focus

-The SIP Forum is the proud producer of the SIPNOC, STIR/SHAKEN SUMMIT and KYC SUMMIT conferences, as well as the SIPit Interoperability Testing events, and on occasion a sponsor of a number of other industry events and training courses.
+The SIP Forum is the proud producer of the SIPNOC, STIR/SHAKEN SUMMIT, KYC SUMMIT, AI SUMMIT and BRANDING CALLING SUMMIT conferences, as well as the SIPit Interoperability Testing events, and on occasion a sponsor of a number of other industry events and training courses.
 When scheduled, event banners will appear below, which you may click on for more information:

 Upcoming Events